-LSC is also making minor technical revisions to clarify this section.
+LSC also made minor technical revisions to clarify this section.

-§ 1602.6 Procedures for Using the Public Reading Room
+Section 1602.6 Procedures for Using the Public Reading Room

-LSC is adding a provision to this section that will provide requesters with onsite computer and printer access to electronic reading room records.
-This provision is consistent with federal agency practice and provides greater access to LSC's records to the public at large.
+LSC added a provision to this section that will provide requesters with onsite computer and printer access to electronic reading room records.
+This provision is consistent with Federal agency practice and provides greater access to LSC's records to the public at large.

-§ 1602.7 Index of Records
+Section 1602.7 Index of Records

-LSC is updating this section to reflect its current practice of maintaining its index of records electronically.

-§ 1602.8 Requests for Records
+LSC updated this section to reflect its current practice of maintaining its index of records electronically.
+Section 1602.8 Requests for Records

-The current version of § 1602.8 includes provisions relating to the format of requests for records, the timing of responses, and the format of responses to requests.
-There are no subheadings to distinguish these provisions within the section, making it difficult to follow.
-To improve readability, LSC is restructuring § 1602.8 by limiting the section solely to provisions related to the format of FOIA requests.
-LSC is also adding a provision that informs requesters of their right to specify the preferred form or format for the records sought and that requires requesters to provide their contact information to assist LSC in communicating with them about their request.
+The prior version of § 1602.8 included provisions relating to the format of requests for records, the timing of responses, and the format of responses to requests.
+There were no subheadings to distinguish these provisions within the section, making it difficult to follow.
+To improve readability, LSC restructured § 1602.8 by limiting the section solely to provisions related to the format of FOIA requests.
+LSC also added a provision that informs requesters of their right to specify the preferred form or format for the records sought and that requires requesters to provide their contact information to assist LSC in communicating with them about their request.
+One commenter recommended that LSC delete the phrase "LSC shall respond to such a request as promptly as possible", referring to requests for fee waivers or reductions, because LSC would not adjudicate a fee waiver until fees are at issue.
+The proposed language suggested that all fee waivers would be adjudicated promptly, when this may not always occur.
+LSC is adopting this recommendation.

-§ 1602.9 Timing and Responses to Requests for Records
+Section 1602.9 Timing and Responses to Requests for Records

 This is a new section.
 As described in the discussion of § 1602.8, LSC determined that it would be clearer if the provisions for timing and responses to requests were contained in a separate section.
-LSC also is making technical changes to the language and structure to improve clarity.
-In addition, LSC is adding provisions describing the dispute resolution processes available to the public as required by the 2016 Amendments.
+LSC also made technical changes to the language and structure to improve clarity.
+In addition, LSC added provisions describing the dispute resolution processes available to the public as required by the 2016 Amendments.
 These provisions describe when a requester may seek assistance, including dispute resolution services, from an LSC FOIA Public Liaison or the U.S. National Archives and Record Administration's Office of Government Information Services.
+In response to the final rule published on October 31.
+2016, 81 FR 75330, LSC received a comment recommending that it articulate the procedures for consultations and referrals when it processes a request that contains within the records information of interest to another Office or Federal agency.
+LSC also received a comment recommending that it remove § 1602.9(b)(3)'s reference to "two or more components of LSC" because LSC has only two components, LSC and the Office of Inspector General.
+LSC is adopting both recommendations.

-§ 1602.10 Exemptions for Withholding Records
+Section 1602.10 Exemptions for Withholding Records

-LSC is amending this section to incorporate the 2016 Amendments' codification of the Department of Justice's foreseeable harm standard, which requires LSC to withhold information only if disclosure would harm an interest protected by an exemption or prohibited by law.
+LSC amended this section to incorporate the 2016 Amendments' codification of the Department of Justice's foreseeable harm standard, which requires LSC to withhold information only if disclosure would harm an interest protected by an exemption or prohibited by law.
 It further obligates LSC to consider whether partial disclosure of information is possible when full disclosure is not and to take reasonable steps to segregate and release nonexempt information.
+One commenter recommended that LSC clarify the foreseeable harm standard.
+LSC is adopting this recommendation.

-In addition, LSC is modifying its rule regarding the applicability of the deliberative process privilege, as required by the 2016 Amendments.
+In addition, LSC modified its rule regarding the applicability of the deliberative process privilege, as required by the 2016 Amendments.
 The privilege now applies only to records created within 25 years of the date on which the records were requested.